buddhist-uni/buddhist-uni.github.io/_content/articles/meditation-and-liberation-in-the-sravakabhumi_deleanu-florin.md

 ---
-title: "Far From the Madding Strife for Hollow Pleasures: Meditation and Liberation in the *Śrāvakabhūmi*"
+title: "Far From the Madding Strife for Hollow Pleasures: Meditation and Liberation in the *Śrāvakabhūmi*"
 authors: [deleanu-f]
 external_url: "http://doi.org/10.15056/00000014"
 formats: [pdf]